 AAA Roses’ aim is to grow high quality roses and provide our customers with a product with guaranteed vase life, stable quality and fine packaging.
 Quality procedures are in place at every stage of the process to ensure we meet specific requirements of all our clients.

 CertificationsTo achieve customer’s satisfaction the company has invested in its workers through trainings on various issues mainly on health and safety protocols.
 Having been in existence only since 2011 the company is committed to subscribing with global labels such as Fair trade, MPS, Global GAP and ETI, to enhance its credible social responsibility through fair play.
 Presently the company is subscribed to MPS ABC and proudly credited with an A qualification.
 Our Chui Farm will be Fair trade by the end of the year

 Integrated Pest ManagementTo reduce the negative impact on the environment the company has adopted both IPM and ICM strategies in its endeavour to produce disease and pest free products.
 Having qualified scouts on the ground who will identify and mark spots of either pest or diseases, an action plan is initiated to handle the situation following the developed standard operating procedures of the said problems.
 Use of both biological and chemical intervention is considered as the last resort after all cultural methods have been done.
 Management has laid out strategies based on balanced score card, where Capital and finance, providing environment to learn and grow, and customer satisfaction.
-Developing learning and guidance through standard operating procedure for technical department, field, and packhouse the company has made considerable strides towards consolidating and standardising its operations.
+Developing learning and guidance through standard operating procedure for technical department, field, and pack house the company has made considerable strides towards consolidating and standardizing its operations.